Troubleshooting the BMW Airhead Motorcycle Alternator/Charging Systems

 The BMW Airhead charging system is the same; with only some modest variations, on ALL models from the end of 1969 (with the introduction of the /5 series), to the end of production in 1996.
 Changes over the years included a larger stator and reduced resistance of the rotor, and one more diode board connection in 1974-1975 transition period, and two more changes to rotor resistance in later years.
 The Authorities models have varied somewhat; but, in general, they begin charging at a lower engine rpm; but the TOTAL MAXIMUM output is REDUCED; but the voltage regulator is set to a higher voltage.
 This is, or can be, depending on other factors, also the effect of later lower resistance rotors; with some late versions rated at ~238 watts.
 These details are more for the nerdy (except the /5 information, see next paragraph), as rotors get changed (brushes and rotors are the main failure points, with occasionally a diode board or voltage regulator), and generally no one pays any attention to the rotor diameter nor resistance when replacing one.

 The Airhead charging system consists of a three-phase alternator, a diode (rectification) board, a voltage regulator, the GEN lamp, and the battery.
 Since the GEN lamp is fed by the ignition switch, we could include that switch.
 As noted, the maximum wattage output varied by model and year and what is in any specific bike, since most parts interchange physically and for the most part, electrically.
 The stock /5 had a 180 watt alternator, which can be upgraded to the 280 watt alternator by use of a very specific stock early /6 alternator STATOR; only one version of which will physically fit.
 That is the 1974 and some early 1975 production year, but you MUST use the 105 mm stator, and some late 1974 and early 1975 models had a 107 mm stator, which will NOT fit the stock /5 timing case.
+All later stators are 107 mm and will NOT FIT the /5.
 You would also need the /6 or later style of diode board in order to realize the full benefit.
 Aftermarket more powerful alternators are available, and they have their own article on this website.

-Variations over the years included adding the center-tap to the stator winding and adding the then needed connection and three small diodes to the diode board (/6 and later ...any alternator after the stock /5).
-This was done to the 105 mm /6 alternator and later 107 mm, to make this quite clear.
-The stator diameter is the measurement of the stator part that fits a small distance INTO the timing chest cavity for the stator.
+Variations over the years included adding a center-tap to the stator winding.
+That is the extra wire terminal that is on the /6 and later alternators.
+To use that connection, BMW added two small diodes to the diode board.
+This was done to the 105 mm /6 alternator and later 107 mm.
+The stator diameter is the measurement of the stator PORTION that fits a small distance INTO the timing chest cavity.

 BMW mounted the diode board on rubber mounts on some